rachworsham/open_sdp_cte_toolkit/README.md

-# Put name of your analysis here
+# Understanding patterns of success among postsecondary CTE students: A diagnostic for institutional and system analysts
-This repository contains web guides, R code, and sample data to help education data analysts answer questions about ***Insert goal of analysis here***.
-This material can also be accessed on the OpenSDP website at [opensdp.github.io/analysis](https://opensdp.github.io/analysis).
+This repository contains web guides, Stata code, and sample data to help education data analysts answer questions about student success in CTE pathways.
+This material can also be accessed on the
+OpenSDP website at [opensdp.github.io/analysis](https://opensdp.github.io/analysis).

 The code in this repository is based on code from the "Analyze" section of the